What we do

 Get hired by the best

 In addition to the many great companies within Winnipeg, being an active member of an SAE design team makes you desirable to many prestigious employers internationally.
-As of 2017 we've had three members graduate to work for Tesla, and others compete in IndyCar and Formula 1.
-SpaceX also loves to hire SAE students (although due to ITAR regulations us Canadians can't work there).
+As of 2017 we've had multiple members graduate to work for Tesla and Apple, as well as others compete in IndyCar and Formula 1.
 Here are some of our success stories:

 Courtney Skene-Hamilton joined the UMSAE Aero Design team in 2007, contributing to the design and manufacture of multiple competition aircraft.
 She was the Aero team leader in the 2010-2011 competition year, where the team won the NASA Systems Engineering Award, earned first place for their technical presentation, and finished in the top ten overall.